 - We ask that if you have a friend also riding in the TDN or know someone that lives in town, then please have them pick up your packet for you.
 Be sure that they have your name, t-shirt size, starting location and that they know which ride you are doing (9-, 25-, or 45-mile ride).

-- However, if there is no way for you to get your packet or have a friend pick it up, you can complete this form and we will work to get you your TDN rider packet at your start location on the day of the Tour de Nash.
+- However, if there is no way for you to get your packet or have someone pick it up, please contact our Events Manager at [email protected].

 Day of the Tour de Nash: What to Expect

 We recommend all riders arrive at Watkins Park 30 minutes before their ride start time to prepare for the ride.

 Ride Start Times

 - Grand Tour (45-mile) Riders: 7:30 AM

 - Kid’s Tour Riders: 8:30 AM

 - We are returning to a mass start!
 Everyone will begin the ride from Watkins Park.

 - There will be security along the route at major intersections.

 - All riders are required to wear a helmet while riding.